 This delightful whipped “cream” from Germany comes in a pressurized spray can and doesn’t need to be refrigerated until it’s opened.
 It is so delicious that I couldn’t resist the temptation to just spray it into a bowl and eat it!
 The photo below is from the Gentle Gourmet Café.
 And yes, it really is that creamy and perfect looking straight out of the spray can!

-Several of my fellow taste testers commented that this is the BEST vegan cheese they have ever had.
-Vegusto is a Swiss company and their amazing “cheeses” come in many flavors including cheddar and blue “cheese.”
-If you live in Europe, you are very lucky, as Vegusto products are available both in stores and online.
+Vegusto is a Swiss company and their amazing vegan cheeses come in many flavors including cheddar and blue “cheese.”
+If you live in Europe, Vegusto products are available both in stores and online.
 I haven’t seen it in the US… yet.
-Fingers crossed that some company starts importing it!
+Hope someday!

 I actually discovered this super yummy Cheatin Rashers brand vegan “bacon” while I was on the island of Gozo in Malta.
 This product is made from non-GMO soy by Redwood Foods in the UK.
 It is amazing!
 Cheatin Rashers vegan bacon has a nice texture to it and a wonderful smoky flavor.
 I haven’t seen it anywhere in the US.
 If you’re lucky enough to be reading this article while you’re sitting in the UK, Malta, or Paris, go and get some of this product immediately… so I can live vicariously ;)